-Pārāwai School has agreed to observe and be bound by the “Education (Pastoral Care of International Students) Code of Practice 2016” (the Code).
-Copies of the code are available from the school or from New Zealand Qualifications Authority at: https://www.nzqa.govt.nz/providers-partners/education-code-of-practice/
+Pārāwai School has agreed to observe and be bound by the “Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021” (the Code).
+Copies of the code are available from the school or from New Zealand Qualifications Authority at: Tertiary and International Learners Code of Practice

 To apply please submit an application form, a photocopy of the student’s passport, a copy of the student’s birth certificate, vaccination records and last two school reports.

 Click here to download Application Documents.
 Or Please contact the school office for an enrolment pack and a full list of requirements for International Students at firstname.lastname@example.org

 Uniform & Stationery costs are on top of the above fees and can change depending on the year.
 Uniforms are not required for short term stays and stationery is included for groups.

 For day or overnight EOTC trips, charges will apply and are dependent on the time of year and activity involved.
 These costs will be given to parents of international students along with the activities involved prior to any trips taking place.

 Approximate Uniform Pricing

 Health and Travel Insurance